 The beginnings

 It’s actually difficult for me to comprehend that it was 10 years ago when I registered TDL as a limited company, then called ‘Tomlinson Designs Limited’; as it seems just like yesterday.
-I’d left my bid designer role at Amey to study an MA in Information Design at the University of Reading, and upon graduating was approached by Serco to help with some bid design.
+I’d left my bid designer role at Amey to study an MA in Information Design at the University of Reading, and upon graduating was approached by Serco to help with some bid and tender design.
 With all the onboarding paperwork required I thought I’d better register at Companies House and open an official business bank account; no planning, no strategy and no idea where I was going, but it was exciting to tell my parents I now owned a company with my very own cheque book!

 Creating the TDL team